4minitz/4minitz/doc/user/usermanual.md

 ![Connection Lost Warning](./figures/connection_lost.png)

-In this state you can hover the mouse over the icon to get information about how long the connection is lost and how often the client retried to re-conect.
-You may click on the warning icon to foce an immediate reconnect.
+In this state you can hover the mouse over the icon to get information about how long the connection is lost and how often the client retried to re-connect.
+You may click on the warning icon to force an immediate reconnect.

  **Important:** If you see the above waning icon and you close your webbrowser, or close the tab where 4Minitz is loaded, or if you enter a different URL in the address bar - **You will lose all your unsaved changes!**